meganzhao10/Hero-Villain-Victim/README.md

 ## Acknowledgments

 * Inspired by the paper: Who is the Hero, the Villain, and the Victim?: Detection of Roles in News Articles using Natural Language Techniques (https://dl.acm.org/citation.cfm?id=3172993)
+* Basis of merging algorithm comes from the NU Infolab News Context Project
 * Advised by David Musicant